kylephillips/wp-nested-pages/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Nested Pages provides an intuitive drag and drop interface for managing pages in the WordPress admin, while maintaining quick edit functionality.
+Nested Pages provides a drag and drop interface for managing pages & posts in the WordPress admin, while maintaining quick edit functionality.

 == Description ==

 **Nested Pages offers**

-* A drag and drop interface for managing your pages - simple and intuitive
+* A drag and drop interface for managing your pages & posts - simple and intuitive
 * Quick edit functionality
 * An expandable, sortable tree view of your site's page structure
+* A way to add custom sorting for any post type
-* A native WordPress menu, automatically generated to match your Nested Pages screen
+* A native WordPress menu, automatically generated to match your page structure
-* A way to quickly add child pages (ideal for development)
+* A way to quickly add pages & posts (ideal for development)
 * A touch-friendly interface

 For more information visit [nestedpages.com](http://nestedpages.com).